Skip to main content

 Collecting sensitive data without a referral pathway.
 Asking questions about violence, trauma, or abuse without a pathway to support services exposes participants to harm.
 If you ask about GBV, you must have GBV referral options ready.

 Publishing identifiable case studies without consent.
-"Success stories" featuring named beneficiaries, their photographs, and details of their personal circumstances require explicit, informed consent, not just a general data consent form.
+"Success stories" featuring named beneficiaries, their photographs, and details of their personal circumstances require explicit, informed consent - not just a general data consent form.

 Ignoring ethics in secondary data use.
 Using existing datasets collected for other purposes without ethical review is a common and underappreciated problem, particularly as administrative data becomes more available.